maomao853/AD-Multi-Omics-EV-Risk-Model/README.md

 Raw data from the above sources must undergo manual modifications prior to usage in the provided source code.
 Begin by placing all data files in the `./data` directory.
 Rename files to remove date prefix/suffix (*e.g.,* `ROSTER_22Jul2024.csv` → `ROSTER.csv`).

-ADNI data can be directly downloaded from the [Image and Data Archive (IDA)]().
+__ADNI__ data can be directly downloaded from the [Image and Data Archive (IDA)](https://ida.loni.usc.edu/) using the Analysis Ready Cohort (ARC) Builder.

+Downloads:
+* /Study Files/Enrollment/Roster.csv
-* /Download/Genetic Data/ADNI Gene Expression
+* /Genetic Files/ADNI Gene Expression/Microarray Gene Expression Profile Data.csv
-* /Download/Genetic Data/DNA methylation profiling
+* /Genetic Files/DNA methylation profiling/Whole-genome DNA methylation profiling Data.idat

-* /Download/Study Data/Subject Characteristics/Subject Demographics
-* /Download/Study Data/ ...
-DIAGNOSIS
+Search:
+* /Subjects/Demographics/PTDEMOG
+* /Assessments/Diagnosis/DXSUM

+You must run `preprocess_methylation.R` to pre-process the DNA methylation data for use in the risk score.
+This R script will convert the raw values to beta values, convert loci annotations to gene symbols, aggregate gene symbols, and output multiple files into the `/data` folder.

-UK Biobank data can be accessed using the [Research Analysis Platform (RAP)]().
+__UK Biobank__ data can be accessed using the [Research Analysis Platform (RAP)](https://ukbiobank.dnanexus.com/) using the Dataset file.

+Proteomics data
+* Tab: `Data Preview`
+* Display Entity: `Olink Instance 0`
+* Filter: `Date G31 first reported = IS NOT NULL`
+* Columns:
+    * Genes from `/data/NDEV.csv`

+Demographics data
+* Tab: `Data Preview`
+* Display Entity: `Participant`
+* Filter: `N/A`
+* Columns:
+    * Sex
+    * Year of birth
+    * Age at recruitment

+Survival data
+* Tab: `Data Preview`
+* Display Entity: `Participant`
+* Filter: `N/A`
+* Columns:
+    * Date G30 first reported (alzheimer's disease)
+    * Date G31 first reported (other degenerative diseases of nervous system, not elsewhere classified)
+    * Date G32 first reported (other degenerative disorders of nervous system in diseases classified elsewhere)

+If you have trouble downloading the data, try to separate each download to contain less than 30 columns.

+__GEO__ data is retrieved using GEOquery in an R script.
+Running the script `GSE5281.R` will automatically retrieve the matrix file, convert the annotations to gene symbols, and output the file into the `/data` folder.

 ## Risk Model

 ## Evaluation